 Having established that idiots do these things, let’s take our eyes off bicycles for a bit.
 Starting with one of Wiggins’ complaints, every day I see people using in-ear headphones in cars.
 Indeed, every day we can all see people with their windows up and their music on, leaving them less able to hear their surroundings than someone wearing headphones outside a car.
 Often I’ll see a driver jump a red light (I only actually pass through one set of lights most days, so I don’t see much); indeed, around 1 in 7 drivers admit to regularly jumping red lights.
 Mounting the kerb?
 Mounting the kerb?
-Let me introduce you to a couple of YouTube videos.
+Let me introduce you to one of my favourite YouTube videos.

 Let’s see what else goes on.
 Nearly a third of drivers admit to using a handheld phone while driving.
 Nearly a quarter of drivers—and nearly half of young drivers—admit to texting at the wheel.
 Nearly 1 in 5 surf the internet.
 Nearly 1 in 14 watch video.
 83% admit to regularly ignoring the speed limit, 63% doing so in 30mph limits.
 Just under half admit to flouting road laws generally, with half of those doing so “deliberately, because they thought they could get away with it or did not agree with the laws”.
-Some, er… Well, some masturbate.
+Some, er, well… some masturbate.

 Wiggins follows this up with, “You do not have a right to complain how you’re being treated on the road unless you apply the rules yourself.”
 This is a particularly damaging comment, because it sits firmly and clearly within the context of his generalisation of “cyclists” as lawbreakers.
 “You”, in Wiggins’ statement, is a group.
 To him, no-one has the right to complain, because someone else broke a law.
 (To the shock of precisely no-one, Wiggins appears not to apply the same logic to drivers.)